canjs/can-stache-element/docs/can-stache-element.md

 @package ../package.json
 @outline 2

-@description Create a custom element with [can-define-object ObservableObject]-like properties and [can-stache stache views].
+@description Create a custom element with [can-observable-object ObservableObject]-like properties and [can-stache stache views].

 @signature `StacheElement`